Faresalghazy/cppSockets/README.md

 https://github.com/Faresalghazy/cppSockets/assets/19968713/62e35422-ed79-4dcb-83ad-600d508a1831

-## Learning Objectives

-- Understanding the basics of socket programming in C++.
-- Exploring client-server architecture and communication.
-- Implementing multi-threading for handling concurrent client connections.

 ## Disclaimer

 This project is for educational purposes and serves as a basic demonstration of socket communication concepts.
 It is not intended for production use.